cloudmesh-community/book/chapters/msg/graphql.md

 GraphQL is a data query language developed by Facebook.

-GraphQL allows clients to request data they need without thinking about the API implementation.
-It makes application development fast and stable because the application has control over the data it needs and its format.
-The benefit of GraphQL is also to reduce network I/O since only the necessary data is transfered from server to client.
+GraphQL allows clients to request they need while specifing attributes in the query without thinking much about the API implementation.
+It simplifies access and reduces traffic as the application has control over the data it needs and its format.
+Hence GraphQL reduces the network traffic as only the necessary data is transfered from server to client.

-Unlike REST APIs, which require loading data via multiple URLs, GraphQL can get all data, that application needs, in a single request.
+Unlike REST APIs, which require often loading data via multiple queries, GraphQL can get typically all the data in a single request.
 GraphQL APIs are defined in terms of types and fields.
 Types help GraphQL to ensure that client only asks for what is possible and in case of faults, provides clear and helpful errors.

 Initially GraphQL was implemented in JavaScript.
-Today there are several other implementations in different language available of GraphQLs.
-We will explore the *graphql-python* implementation in this chapter.
+Today there are several other implementations in different languages available.
+To show case how to use GraphQL, we will explore the *graphql-python* implementation in this chapter.
 The official documentation of GraphQL is available at [@graphql-learn]

 ## Prerequisites